EricLBuehler/mistral.rs/docs/ADAPTER_MODELS.md

 }
 ```

-This allows mistral.rs to preload the adapter and allow runtime activation.
+This allows mistral.rs to preload the adapter and enable runtime activation.

-We also provide a script to add this key to your existing order file: [`sety_names.py`](../scripts/lora_add_preload_adapters.py).
+We also provide a script to add this key to your existing order file: [`load_add_preload_adapters.py`](../scripts/lora_add_preload_adapters.py).